-Hunger Free America sponsors two AmeriCorps national service programs, all of which enable participants to serve the country while fighting hunger.
-Each program provides a small living allowance and educational award ($5,645 for a full year of service; less for a shorter stint) that can be used to pay back old student loans or for graduate school.
-For more information regarding AmeriCorps National service programs click here.
+Hunger Free America sponsors two AmeriCorps national service programs, a year-long program and a Summer Associate program, both of which enable participants to serve the country while fighting hunger.
+Each program provides a small living allowance and educational award upon completion of service that can be used to pay back student loans or for graduate school.

-For more information on the Anti-Hunger and Opportunity Corps project please contact Program Director Amanda Cowgill at email@example.com or Associate Directors Vicky Dumbuya at firstname.lastname@example.org or JO Rivera at email@example.com
+We are currently hiring year-long VISTA members.
+For more information on the Anti-Hunger Corps year-long positions, please contact Program Director Vicky Dumbuya at email@example.com.

 “Last year, with the help of our sole AmeriCorps volunteer coordinator, we were able to usher in a stronger program of volunteer service and we now have a database of over 500 volunteers, ready and willing to help out.
 With her help, we were able to pioneer a completely new program of providing weekend take-home packages for people desperately in need, without having to hire a single additional staff member.”